hytechclub/web-102/DomManipulation/StudentDesc.md

     </style>

 <div class="text" id="text">
         This is some sample text.
 Press 1-9 to change its size.
-Press I or B to toggle italics or boldness respectively.
+Press B or I to bold or italicize the text.
     </div>
 <script>
     let bold = false;